SQLek/wiydziomka/README.md

 You don't need bels and whistles!
 I'm already using this project, for tasks that I would normaly use gemini pro.
-There is a model on **Qroq** that have web search connected, named `compound-beta`, and by looks of it,
+There is a model on **Qroq** that have web search connected, named `compound-beta`, and it looks promising.
-I'll shring my subscription list.

 Don't compete on features that other get right,
 You'll have hard time to catch up.